WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     } );
     ```

+    Changes to the global state will automatically trigger updates in any directives that depend on the modified values.

+    _Please, visit [The Reactive and Declarative mindset](./the-reactive-and-declarative-mindset.md) guide to learn more about how reactivity works in the Interactivity API._

-### Example: Two blocks using global state to communicate
+### Example: Two interactive blocks using global state to communicate

-In this example, there are two independent blocks.
+In this example, there are two independent interactive blocks.
 One displays a counter, and the other a button to increment that counter.
 These blocks can be positioned anywhere on the page, regardless of the HTML structure.
 In other words, one does not need to be an inner block of the other.

--   **Count Block**
+-   **Counter Block**

     ```php
     <?php